vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Code Purity

-Our goal is to run the latest released version of the Mastodon experience as soon as it's available, with a goal of being live here within 48 hours of being published.
+Our goal is to run the latest released version of the Mastodon experience within 48 hours of being published.
-If there are security related updates we intend to take those on even quicker to protect our infrastructure, users and your data.

-In order to do this we run **unmodified** versions of the Mastodon code found on [GitHub](https://github.com/mastodon/mastodon).
+In order to help facilitate this, we run **unmodified** versions of the Mastodon code found on [GitHub](https://github.com/mastodon/mastodon).
-We do not run any of the available Mastodon forks (such as Glitch, Hometown or Treehouse) or perform any other local modifications to the Mastodon stack, unless it is specifically required to run on our infrastructure.

-Other than those changes necessary for the functionality of our system, we do not intend to modify or customize Mastodon code in any other way that changes the user experience.
+We do not run any of the available Mastodon forks (such as Glitch, Hometown or Treehouse) or perform any other local modifications to the Mastodon stack.
+We do not intend to modify or customize Mastodon code in any other way that changes the user experience.

 ### Virtual Machines